 Omnia.11 Input Failover - Comparative Fail

-How to set the "Comparative Fail" control in the Omnia.11's Input Failover feature.
+This document covers how to set the "Comparative Fail" control in the Omnia.11's Input Failover feature.

 Q: I am using different audio sources for my Primary and Secondary audio inputs.
 Primary is the STL , Secondary is a local automation playout at the TX site.
 Where should Comparative Fail be set for my situation?

-A: If there is a different program audio on the secondary input, turn Comparative Fail "OFF".
+A: If there is different program audio on the secondary input, turn Comparative Fail "OFF".
 (It only makes sense to compare the two inputs if they are supposed to have the same thing to begin with).

 For your reference, here is the full information about the Omnia.11's Input Failover feature (From the user manual Pgs.
 27-28):